benjistealth/benji_Console-Finances/README.md

-# javascript_financial_analysis
+# benji_Console-Finances

-A webpage that displays some information in the console derived from some financial data.
+A webpage that displays information in the console derived from financial data.

 ## Description

-- This is the challenge at the end of module 3 of the EDX Front End Bootcamp
-- To create a portfolio page to showcase any projects we have created
-- Utilising Bootstrap, HTML & CSS
-- Incorporates any work completed so far as content, using images as placeholders for future work
+- A simple webpage to display some information in the console
+- Information derived from a financial dataset provided

 ## Screenshot of top of page of deployed application